Quasicrystal: History

 The observation of the ten-fold diffraction pattern lay unexplained for two years until the spring of 1984, when Blech asked Shechtman to show him his results again.
 A quick study of Shechtman's results showed that the common explanation for a ten-fold symmetrical diffraction pattern, a type of crystal twinning, was ruled out by his experiments.
 Therefore, Blech looked for a new structure containing cells connected to each other by defined angles and distances but without translational periodicity.
 He decided to use a computer simulation to calculate the diffraction intensity from a cluster of such a material, which he termed as "multiple polyhedral", and found a ten-fold structure similar to what was observed.
 The multiple polyhedral structure was termed later by many researchers as icosahedral glass.

 Shechtman accepted Blech's discovery of a new type of material and chose to publish his observation in a paper entitled "The Microstructure of Rapidly Solidified Al6Mn", which was written around June 1984 and published in a 1985 edition of Metallurgical Transactions A. Meanwhile, on seeing the draft of the paper, John Cahn suggested that Shechtman's experimental results merit a fast publication in a more appropriate scientific journal.
-Shechtman agreed and, in hindsight, called this fast publication "a winning move”.
+Shechtman agreed and, in hindsight, called this fast publication "a winning move".
 This paper, published in the Physical Review Letters, repeated Shechtman's observation and used the same illustrations as the original paper.

 Originally, the new form of matter was dubbed "Shechtmanite".
-The term "quasicrystal" was first used in print by Steinhardt and Levine shortly after Shechtman's paper was published.
+The term "quasicrystal" was first used in print by Paul Steinhardt and Dov Levine shortly after Shechtman's paper was published.

-Also in 1985, Ishimasa et al. reported twelvefold symmetry in Ni-Cr particles.
+Also in 1985, T. Ishimasa et al. reported twelvefold symmetry in Ni-Cr particles.
 Soon, eightfold diffraction patterns were recorded in V-Ni-Si and Cr-Ni-Si alloys.
 Over the years, hundreds of quasicrystals with various compositions and different symmetries have been discovered.
-The first quasicrystalline materials were thermodynamically unstable—when heated, they formed regular crystals.
+The first quasicrystalline materials were thermodynamically unstable: when heated, they formed regular crystals.
 However, in 1987, the first of many stable quasicrystals were discovered, making it possible to produce large samples for study and applications.

 In 1992, the International Union of Crystallography altered its definition of a crystal, reducing it to the ability to produce a clear-cut diffraction pattern and acknowledging the possibility of the ordering to be either periodic or aperiodic.